open-contracting/open-contracting.github.io/pages/notes/index.md

 We also have a [hackpad space](https://opencontractingdata.hackpad.com/) where we take live notes.
 We will try to also document and record things here.

+* [Personas](workshops/2014-01-Montreal/personas.html) that came out of the Montreal workshop
 * [Notes](workshops/2014-01-Montreal) from our first OCDS workshop in Montreal - 31 Janaury 2014.
 * [Hackpad](https://devchallenge.hackpad.com/Challenge-F1-Open-Contracting-WZSKzabvK3c) from the OCDS Development Challenge 27 & 28 January 2014
 * [The initial sprint work in March 2013](firstsprint.html)